CGrainger1/MyFirstRepoPage/README.md

 ## This is my project
 Info Info Info

-I WILL CREATE A MERGE CONFLUCHT
+I WILL CREATE A MERGE CONFLICT
 ## This is a subheading

 - Point 1